-Limitations: The limitation of this research is only on the aspect of legal discovery authority by the Constitutional Court.
+Limitations: The limitation of this research lies only on the aspect of legal discovery authority by the Constitutional Court.

-Contribution: For this reason, this writing may contribute to strengthening the authority of the Constitutional Court in the future along with the times.
+Contribution: This study contributes to strengthening the authority of the Constitutional Court in the future in line with the development of the times.

-Keywords: Constitutional Court Ruling, Authority, State of Law, and Democracy
+Keywords: Authority, Constitutional Court Ruling, State of Law, Democracy

-How to Cite: Karbeka, Y. P. (2024).
+How to Cite: Dollu, D. Y., & Karbeka, Y. P. (2025).
 Recht finding of the Constitutional Court In the perspective of the rule of law and democracy (Study of the Decision of the Constitutional Court of the Republic of Indonesia, Number: 90/PUU-XXI/2023).
-Journal of Multidisciplinary Academic and Practice Studies, 2(3), 307-316.
+Dynamics of Politics and Democracy, 4(2), 41-51.